Sainte-Maxime International Horror Film Festival

-The Sainte-Maxime International Horror Film Festival is an annual horror film festival located in Sainte-Maxime, France.
-The yearly festival shows a wide variety of horror, fantasy and science fiction genre films including shorts, features and animated films.
-All French competitions are free to enter and any other competitions have a small fee, it is a festival advertised as open to many an array of different genres even branching away from horror, like fancy, musicals and comedy.
-It is used as opportunity for film creators to get exposure.
+The Sainte-Maxime International Horror Film Festival was an annual horror film festival held in Sainte-Maxime, France.
+The festival screened a variety of films within the horror, fantasy, and science fiction genres, including short films, feature films, and animated films.
+French competitions were free to enter, while international entries were subject to a small fee.
+The festival provided an opportunity for filmmakers to gain exposure.